Contact Us Today!

 We Fight for Equal Rights in the Workplace.
 No Exceptions.

-We offer a free phone case evaluation so that you can obtain the legal advice and information you need to make an informed decision regarding your case.
-If you would like to discuss your situation with an overtime violation attorney, please call (205) 265-1880 today.
+We offer a free confidential case evaluation so that you can obtain the legal advice and information you need to make an informed decision regarding your case.
+If you would like to discuss your situation with an overtime violation attorney, please call (205) 265-1880.